melontini/bootloader-unlock-wall-of-shame/README.md

 They also sneakily deleted their old announcement, even though the server has never been open since then.

 If you need DeepTesting, try this: https://forum.xda-developers.com/t/unlock-bootloader-help.4425415/post-86777721

-Older MTK-based models can use the [mtkclient method](https://github.com/melontini/bootloader-unlock-wall-of-shame#mediatek).
-There *might* be a Unisoc method, but I've never seen it.

 ## Proceed with caution!